CaptainCodeman/rdx/docs/recipe-auth.md

 ## Auth Status UI

-The UI can easily show the auth status to the user with a WebComponent connected to the store.
+The UI can easily show the auth status to the user with a web component connected to the store.
 This example is designed to fit in the top of a material design drawer:

 **anonymous state**